roff(7) — Linux manual page

 Formatter programs

-A roff formatter transforms roff language input into a single
+A roff formatter transforms roff language input into a single file

-file in a page description language, described in groff_out(5),
+in a page description language, described in groff_out(5),

 intended for processing by a selected device.
 This page

-description language is specialized in its parameters, but not
+description language is specialized in its parameters, but not its

-independent, but not device-agnostic.
-The parameters the
+but not device-agnostic.
+The parameters the formatter uses to

-font description files; see groff_font(5).
+files; see groff_font(5).

 AT&T Unix had two formatters—nroff for terminals, and troff for